 It is very simple really.
 We ask that you follow the procedure below and we will always get you a response back by email:

-Within one week, we will reply to you by email with YES, NO, or MAYBE.
+Within two weeks, we will reply to you by email with YES, NO, or MAYBE.
 About 95+% of the time we can say YES or NO based on the above materials alone.
 Rarely we will ask you to send us the administrative record or hearing audio via dropsend.com or some other large file service.

 Absolutely not.
 The vast majority of cases are not worth taking to federal court.
 But we will explain our NO any time we decline a case.
 There is a lot to learn from that feedback alone and it costs you nothing to send us a case for review.

 We tell you why we said YES and we ask you to both give us contact information for the claimant and explain to them we will be calling and that they need to cooperate quickly.
 Once the claimant signs with us, we do a federal debt check.
 As long as that debt check comes back clean (which it does the vast majority of the time), then we file the complaint in federal court.
 If the debt check does not come back clean then we will not go forward with the case.

 Well we win of course. 🙂 (That is a joke.
 Federal court appeals are hard due to the deferential review standard and we can never guarantee you any results).
 On a more serious note, SSA files an answer usually within about 120 days and within 30 days of that we generally file our opening brief.
 Our opening brief convinces SSA to send the case back just under about half the time.
 If SSA defends, then generally we file a reply brief.
 From the time briefing is completed the federal court will usually rule within about 6 months to 1 year, although it can take longer.